 To provide an immersive and interactive learning experience for students across Canada.
 We want to create the next generation of global engineering thinkers to solve the world’s toughest problems.

 We have partnered with faculty across Canada to introduce real-life global poverty case studies, examples, and readings into the engineering curriculum during GE Week, ranging from electrical communications systems to entrepreneurship to engineering design.
 In 2019 we will partner with over 50 courses and impact over 7,000 students in the classroom.
 Next year we aim to partner with 55+ courses across Canada.

 Every year partner organizations participating in GE Week organize speaker series and keynotes to expose students to the forefront of thinking around global development and the role of engineering.

 Global Engineering Week is growing rapidly - in the 3 years since our inception we’ve grown our impact to 10,000 students across Canada and hope to continue this trend in the future to more universities, students, and organizations.
 We’re currently looking for highly motivated, passionate students from all backgrounds and programs to lead our Growth and Business Development, Hackathon (Hack the Globe), Speaker Panel, Course Partnerships, and Marketing and Digital teams in the 2019-2020 year.

-Whether you’re a global development veteran or simply interested in helping out, we’d love to hear from you!
 If you’d like to apply to one of our positions, please do so here.
 We are accepting applications until the end of March 2019.